technicallypete/outreacher/README.md

 ## Imports

 `fixtures/imports/` is gitignored — it contains live personal data used for local development and debugging only.
 Supported formats: Gojiberry, Revli startup contacts, Revli investor contacts, Revli startup companies, Revli investor companies.

+## © Copyright

+© 2026 Vitruvian Technology, Corp.
+All rights reserved.

+This code is provided under a noncommercial license for evaluation and research purposes only.